basu4229/E-Commerce-Return-Refund-Analysis-Dashboard-Project/README.md

-📦 E-Commerce Return & Refund Analysis — Power BI
+📊 E-Commerce Return & Refund Analysis — Power BI
 📌 Project Overview

-Returns and refunds can have a major impact on e-commerce profitability.
-A high return rate doesn't only mean lost sales — it can also increase reverse-logistics costs, inventory issues, refund exposure, and customer dissatisfaction.

-This Power BI project analyzes e-commerce orders, returns, refund amounts, return reasons, product categories, sales channels, discounts, and return duration to understand where returns are happening and what factors may be contributing to them.

-The dashboard is designed to help business teams quickly identify high-return categories, problematic products, major return reasons, and potential relationships between discounts and return rates.
+Returns are a normal part of e-commerce, but when return volume starts increasing, it can quickly affect revenue, inventory, logistics, and customer experience.

+I built this Power BI project to look beyond the number of returned orders and understand what is driving returns, where the refund exposure is coming from, and which areas deserve business attention first.

+The report uses an order-line dataset and follows a beginner-friendly star schema, allowing the analysis to cover everything from overall return performance to individual product-level return behavior.

+The main objective was simple:

+Turn return and refund data into insights that can support practical business decisions.

 🎯 Business Problem

+The business needs to understand the scale and causes of product returns.

+Instead of creating KPIs just for reporting purposes, each KPI in this dashboard is connected to a specific decision question.

+KPI	Business Question	Decision Lens
+Total Orders	How large is the order base?
+Business Volume Returned Orders	How many orders came back?
+Return Exposure Return Rate %	What share of orders were returned?
+Operational Risk Refund Amount	How much money was refunded?
+Financial Leakage Average Return Days	How quickly are products returned after delivery?
+Customer Behavior Products Returned	How many products were affected?
+Product Spread Top Return Category	Which category creates the most returned units?
+Priority Area Top Return Reason	What is the biggest reason behind returns?
+Action Trigger

+This approach keeps the dashboard focused on decisions rather than just visualizations.

+🗂️ Dataset & Data Model

+The project starts with a raw order-line table where:

+One row represents one product line inside an order.

+Fact Table

+Fact_Orders

-The business wanted to answer questions such as:
+The fact table contains information such as:

-How many orders are being returned?
-What is the overall return rate?
-How much money is being refunded?
-Which product categories generate the most returns?
-Which return reasons contribute most to returned units?
-Which sales channels have higher return volumes?
-Are heavily discounted products more likely to be returned?
-Which products require closer investigation?
-How long does it typically take for customers to return products?
-Where should the business focus its return-reduction efforts?
-📊 Dashboard Pages
-1. Executive Summary

-The executive page provides a high-level view of return and refund performance.

-Key KPIs include:

-Total Orders
+Order ID
+Order Date
+Delivery Date
+Customer ID
+Product ID
+Quantity
+Unit Price
+Discount %
+Return Flag
+Return Quantity
+Sales Channel
+Payment Method
+Return Reason
+Dimension Tables

+The model contains separate dimensions for:

+Date
+Products
+Customers
+Sales Channel
+Payment Method
+Return Reason

+This creates a clean and manageable star-schema model for analysis.

+Derived Calculations

+Several business metrics were created inside Power BI using DAX, including:

+Refund Amount
-Return Orders
+Return Days
 Return Rate %
-Refund Amount
+Month-over-Month calculations
+Return Reason Ranking
+Cumulative Return %
+Pareto analysis
+Dynamic Top Category
+Dynamic Top Return Reason
+Product Risk indicators
+📄 Dashboard Structure
+1️⃣ Executive Summary

+The first page provides a high-level view of the overall return and refund situation.

+Key KPIs
+Total Orders: 3,100
-Returned Units
+Returned Orders: 745
+Return Rate: 24.03%
+Refund Amount: 3.82M

+The KPI cards also include MoM indicators, making it easier to understand whether performance is improving or moving in the wrong direction.

-Refund Amount Trend
+Monthly Return Trend

+The trend visual combines returned orders and return rate over time.

+This helps identify:

+Monthly spikes
+Changes in return behavior
+Potential seasonality
+Periods requiring further investigation
+Returns by Category

+This visual shows which product categories contribute the most returned units.

+Rather than simply asking "How many returns do we have?", the analysis asks:

+"Which categories are creating the biggest return problem?"

+Return Reason Pareto

+The Pareto analysis ranks return reasons by returned units and adds a cumulative percentage.

+This helps identify the vital few reasons responsible for a large portion of returns, allowing the business to prioritize corrective action.

 Returns by Sales Channel

+Returned units are also analyzed across:

+Website
+Mobile App
+Marketplace
+Offline Store

+This helps identify where return volume is concentrated and whether certain channels require additional investigation.

+Filters

+The Executive Summary can be explored using:

+Date Range
-Returns by Category
+Category
+Sales Channel
+Reset Filters
+2️⃣ Product Diagnostics

+The second page moves from "What is happening?" to "Why is it happening?"

+This page focuses on root-cause and product-level analysis.

+Key Diagnostic KPIs
+Average Return Days: 14.9 days
+Products Returned: 104 unique products
+Top Category: Fashion
+Top Reason: Product Not As Expected
-Return Reason Pareto Analysis
+Return Reason Heatmap

+A subcategory-by-return-reason heatmap highlights where specific problems are concentrated.

+For example, the business can quickly identify whether issues such as:

+Wrong Size
+Damaged Product
+Defective Product
+Late Delivery
+Product Not As Expected
+Quality Issue
+Wrong Item
+Changed Mind

+are concentrated within particular subcategories.

-This page is intended for management to understand the overall return situation without going through individual products.
+This is much more useful than looking at the overall return rate alone.

-2. Product Diagnostics

-The second page goes deeper into product-level return behavior.

-It includes:

-Top Return Category
-Top Return Reason
-Average Return Days
+Discount vs Return Risk

+The scatter plot compares:

-Discount vs Return Rate analysis
+Average Discount % vs Return Rate %

-Return reason heatmap by subcategory
-Product-level return performance table
+The purpose isn't to claim that discounts automatically cause returns.

+Instead, it helps identify products where high discount levels and high return rates appear together, creating a potential risk area for further investigation.

+Low-volume products are excluded from the risk analysis so that products with very little activity don't create misleading conclusions.

+Product Return Details

+The detailed product table provides:

+Product
+Subcategory
 Total Orders
 Returned Units
 Return Rate %